 There’s no hard and fast definition of a ‘casual worker’.
 However we can infer from the above that a casual worker is a worker who isn’t a member of an organisation’s permanent workforce, but does contribute services on a flexible or irregular basis.
 As such, there’s no one-size-fits-all approach to contractual procedures.
 There are, however, minimum requirements that must be met.

 A casual contract of employment is, by definition, loose.
-The government outlined the hallmarks of casual or irregular working relationships as:

 The minimum requirement isn’t a benchmark, it’s a starting point.

 The National Minimum Wage Act 1998, introduced by Tony Blair’s Labour Party, revolutionised the UK labour market, protecting employees from exploitation.
 But despite this huge step in the right direction, the act doesn’t apply to the one in seven British workers who classify as self-employed.
 By extension, 15% of the workforce still aren’t legally entitled to the minimum wage.

 With the growing concerns around worker mistreatment – not to mention the spike in reported cases of bullying – an extension of the minimum wage to some of this group is being discussed, particularly casual gig workers.
 People who use platforms, such as Deliveroo or Uber, for work currently have no control over their pay, leaving them open to exploitation.